ruhimahendra24/Vascan/README.md

 ## Project

-The purpose of this project is to validate the taxa that are present in FNA with those that are present in VASCAN.
-This will allow the users to determine which taxa are not present in FNA... edit
+The purpose of this project is to search the taxa that are present in FNA with those that are present in the VASCAN API.
+If there is a "match", we can determine if the matched taxon from FNA is an accepted name used in VASCAN or a synonym.
+The output of this project returns a CSV file that tells us if there has been a match for every taxon in FNA and what is the status of the match.

 ## Dependencies